linuslundahl/good-old-gallery/readme.txt

 5. Widget settings

 == Changelog ==

+= 2.1 =
+* Rewritten and optimized.
+* Themes are now stored in sub-folder of the `gog-themes` directory.

 = 2.0.3 =
 * Trying to fix issues with version 2.x for some people.